rickellis/Arch-Linux-Install-Guide/README.md

 ## Drive setup

+__IMPORTANT:__ Make sure you change the device nodes in all of my examples to your particular nodes.
+For example, in this document I might use:

+/dev/sd*

+But on my Dell XPS the actual node might be called:

+/dev/nvme0n1p1

-### To view your disc partitions:
+### To view your disc information:

 	fdisk -l

 ### Delete existing disk partitions
 This step is only necessary if you are using a drive with existing partitions.
+If you are installing onto a drive with unallocated space, skip this step.
 To remove partitions you can use parted:

-	parted -s /dev/sda rm 1
+	parted -s /dev/sd* rm 1
-	parted -s /dev/sda rm 2
+	parted -s /dev/sd* rm 2
-	parted -s /dev/sda rm 3
+	parted -s /dev/sd* rm 3
 	etc.